LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings-1.md

       It sold for $23,375,000 when auctioned by Christie's in New York in November 2017, giving it an adjusted price of $25.0 million.
+    sideGalleryImages:
+      - imageTitle: Matinée sur la Seine sold at Christie's New York for $23.375 million in November 2017
+        imageUrl: /assets/expensive-paintings-claude-monet-matinee-sur-la-seine.jpg
   - textTitle: "Monet: Les Glaccons Bennecourt"
     text: >-
       | Sale Price: | Adjusted Price: | Date of Sale: